Eclectic Interior Design “Altars” a Hotel With a Divine Design Intervention

 Best Seat in the House

-The best seat in the house is upstairs at the Brothers and Sisters bar where mixologists crank out tasty tinctures and libations – some picked from their own in-house herb garden.
+The best seat in the house is upstairs at the No Goodbyes bar where mixologists crank out tasty tinctures and libations – some picked from their own in-house herb garden.

 No historic church would be complete without an iconic stained glass window.
 And this one is no exception.
 There’s something slightly ironic about this religious relic that once overlooked a pulpit now casting its warm glow over various bottles of liquor.